civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_dashboard.md

 ## Summary

-This hook is called when rendering the dashboard page.
-This hook can be used to add content to the dashboard page.
+This hook is called when rendering the dashboard page and can be used to add content to the dashboard page.

 ## Definition